NotePlan/plugins/m1well.Expenses/README.md

 # m1well.Expense Plugin

 With this plugin you can write down and store your daily/monthly expenses.
 This is meant to be used for further analysis.

 ## Configuration
-For a good start and to get the structure, you can just use the example config,
-which will be added to the `_configuration` on the first usage!
+For a good start and to get the structure, you can just use the example config, which will be added to the NotePlan `_configuration` on the first usage!

 ### Content
 * `folderPath`